Storm Dragoncraft Deck Recipe Guide and How to Play. See needed card list, cost, how to use, strategy and tips.

 Disdain Dragoncraft is a deck that excels at controlling the board while also applying pressure directly to your opponent.
 It uses powerful removal and damage effects to keep the field clear, then finishes the game with a powerful suite of late-game threats that can easily overwhelm defenses.

-Disdain Dragoncraft Deck - How to Play
+Storm Dragoncraft Deck - How to Play

 In the Early Game, Line Up Followers While Ramping Up